Hailsham Bonfire Society history

 We have successfully continued with our celebrations each year since, and the event has been well supported by both the general public and visiting societies.

-The procession and firework display for 2016, held on Saturday 22nd October, were a great success and greatly enjoyed by both the general public and the visiting societies.
+The procession and firework display for 2017, held on Saturday 21st October, were, despite “Storm Brian” still a great success and greatly enjoyed by both the general public and the visiting societies.
+We thank all those that braved the weather to support us, here’s hoping for kinder conditions this year!!!!

 To date a sum in excess of £10,000.00 has been raised from our charity street collections and distributed to our nominated charities over the past 10 years.